 40 miles south east of Athens and just under two miles west of Sounion is Legrena Beach, situated in a sheltered cove.
 This is one of several rocky coves in the surrounding area, making it a favourite haunt of divers.
 The water may be quite cold and the beach itself has no organisation, but the water is very clean, which is a big plus.
 There is a good choice of eateries and pubs nearby, and it is quite straightforward to get to by either car or bus.
 At the turn after Legrena Beach, you can view the Temple of Poseidon.
 The beach is busiest during summer weekends.

 7 miles south of Athens is Alimos beach, which is noted for its very attractive long strand.
 Due its location near the centre, a number of buses go here.
 This means that during summer, Alimos beach becomes far less pleasant as local sun worshippers, and tourists from around the world who are in the know, flock here.
-This is a very organised beach, with showers, umbrellas and a host of water sports such as windsurfing and jet skiing available for adults.
+This is one of the beaches near Athens which is very organised, with showers, umbrellas and a host of water sports such as windsurfing and jet skiing available for adults.
 Kids in particular love this beach, due to the space and tonnes of fine sand that is perfect for making sandcastles.
 For them, there is a play area and waterslide.
 There are many other facilities in the surrounding area, including a choice of cafes and the Alimos yachting marina.